 The typical treatment experience is usually very favourable.
 No, or minimal side effects with many patients by week 4 feeling better than they have in years.

 Ribavirin is a different kettle of fish.
-It is a fake guanosine so gets incorporated in all DNA/RNA with the result it impacts on all dividing cells as well as the hep C virus.
-Anaemia is a very common side effect.
+It is a fake guanosine so gets incorporated in all DNA/RNA with the result it impacts on all dividing cells as well as the Hep C virus.
+Anaemia is a common side effect.
 Dose reduction or cessation may be required.
 The dose is 1000 mg if < 75 kg and 1200 mg if > 75 kg daily in two divided doses.
 Reduction by one or two 200 mg capsules a day is a reasonable first response to falling Hb or platelets.
-Frequent monitoring (weekly or fortnightly) will catch ADRs like anaemia before they become a major problem.
+Frequent monitoring (fortnightly) will catch ADRs like anaemia before they become a major problem.
 Asymptomatic changes to the numbers do not warrant concern.

 Ribavirin is a booster so don't avoid it because it needs more monitoring.
 Your patients will get better results if it is prescribed as per guidelines than if not.
 It is generally only required in patients with cirrhosis.